zrepl/zrepl/replication/design.md

 In case of conflict, the algorithm errors out with a conflict description that can be used to manually or automatically resolve the conflict.
 Otherwise, the algorithm builds a list of replication steps that are then worked on sequentially by the "Algorithm for a Single Replication Step".

-The algorithm ensures that a plan can be executed exactly as planned by aquiring appropriate zfs holds.
+The algorithm ensures that a plan can be executed exactly as planned by acquiring appropriate zfs holds.
 The algorithm can be configured to retry a plan when encountering non-permanent errors (e.g. network errors).
 However, permanent errors result in the plan being cancelled.